sihan-shao/LightPorpTorch/README.md

 - **Basics**

-[1-basics.ipynb](./examples/1-basics.ipynb)introduces how to build a basic datatype for wave propagation simulation and cases using ASM and RSC method.
+[1-basics.ipynb](./examples/1-basics.ipynb) introduces how to build a basic datatype for wave propagation simulation and cases using ASM and RSC method.

 - **Vectorial Field Propagation and Visualization**

+[2-prop_vis.ipynb](./examples/2-prop_vis.ipynb) demonstrates how a customized vectorial Gaussian beam propagates and shows the visualization of the $E_x$, $E_y$, and $E_z$ components.

 - **Diffractive Optical Element Design via Automatic Differentiation**